e2b-dev/E2B/DEV.md

 - Lambda is using multilayered cache for storage of the snapshots/source
 - Resuming more than one snapshots can be insecure because the random seed is not changed
 - use FC go sdk instead of the generated client?
+- Add critical error report to the origin span in FC driver
+- move FC start logic to separate dir for testing